annieyxy/fr-tool-box-win/README.md

 * The pyinstaller tool is used for packaging our app.
 Run `pip install pyinstaller` in Terminal to install this module.

-* Run `pyinstaller --add-data 'image;image' -n ‘Tool-Box’ -wF main.py` in Windows or `pyinstaller --add-data 'image:image' -n ‘Tool-Box’ -wF main.py` in Linux to package the app into a single executable.
+* Run `pyinstaller --add-data 'image;image' -n 'Tool-Box' -wF main.py` in Windows or `pyinstaller --add-data 'image:image' -n 'Tool-Box' -wF main.py` in Linux to package the app into a single executable.

-* After packaging is done, the executable file can be found in the `dist` folder.
+* After packaging is done, the executable file ("Tool-Box") can be found in the `dist` folder.